I have collated all my free cross stitch patterns for beginners onto this page for you.

-He would make a wonderful card if you have forgotten somebody's birthday.
+He would make a wonderful card for precious new babies or if you have forgotten somebody's birthday.
 Just add "Sorry I forgot" underneath.
 Of course, real elephants never forget (or so the story goes).

 A row of little elephants, tail to trunk, would look great as a border along a pair of curtains or even stitched using waste canvas on a child's clothing or bed-linen.

 In the color key below the free pattern I have given the finished size when stitched on three different fabric counts.

 How excited are you about the Christmas season this year?
 Are you still frantically searching for the perfect Christmas card or mini gift to give to a loved one?
 Don't worry, I've got you covered with this simple free cross stitch pattern.

 This quick to stitch Christmas wreath makes use of leftover embroidery floss, so it's perfect if you have a few strands remaining from other projects.
 To save the hassle of changing thread colours, I used a variegated floss for the main wreath, but you can pick just a single green if you wish.
 Add two shades of red for the bow, and a darker colour for the backstitch outline, grab a small square of Aida or evenweave fabric, a needle, some sharp scissors, and get stitching!